nicwest/homebrewed/subclasses/ranger/bargain-hunter.md

 -----------

 On reaching level 15 you have built up a network of contacts and influence in the merchant and craft communities.
-Though a complex series of trade ups and favours, a master armour smith has agreed to make you a custom item.
+Through a complex series of trade ups and favours, a master armour smith has agreed to make you a custom item.
 Choose either an item of armour that you are proficient with or a shield, in addition to armour's normal effects, you gain a +3 bonus to your AC while wearing the